Flsun3d/FlsunSlicer/doc/How to build - Mac OS.md

 is currently unsupported because some of the dependencies don't support this, most notably wxWidgets.)

-Please note that the `CMAKE_OSX_DEPLOYMENT_TARGET` and `CMAKE_OSX_SYSROOT` options need to be set the same on both the dependencies bundle as well as PrusaSlicer itself.
+Please note that the `CMAKE_OSX_DEPLOYMENT_TARGET` and `CMAKE_OSX_SYSROOT` options need to be set the same on both the dependencies bundle as well as FlsunSlicer itself.

-Official macOS PrusaSlicer builds are currently (as of PrusaSlicer 2.5) built against SDK 10.12 to ensure compatibility with older Macs.
+Official macOS FlsunSlicer builds are currently (as of FlsunSlicer 2.5) built against SDK 10.12 to ensure compatibility with older Macs.

 _Warning:_ XCode may be set such that it rejects SDKs bellow some version (silently, more or less).
 This is set in the property list file